 Are La Linea hotels open in winter?

 Most are open year-round.
 A small number close for January refurbishments, so check availability if booking in January specifically.
-Budget around €35 to €120 per night depending on hotel category.
+Public listings suggest budgeting roughly €35 to €120 per night depending on hotel category.

 How long are Gibraltar border queues in winter?